Gerosh-George/Poke-Scraper/README.md

 ## Dictionary (Python)
 A dictionary is defined as a general-purpose data structure for storing a group of objects.
 A dictionary is associated with a set of keys and each key has a single associated value.
 When presented with a key, the dictionary will simply return the associated value.

+## JSON
+JSON is built on two structures:

+  - A collection of name/value pairs.
+In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
+  - An ordered list of values.
+In most languages, this is realized as an array, vector, list, or sequence.

+These are universal data structures.
+Virtually all modern programming languages support them in one form or another.
+It makes sense that a data format that is interchangeable with programming languages also be based on these structures.